hallowichig0/acf-slick-slider/readme.txt

 * Option to enable arrows, dots and autoplay.
 * Option to adjust autoplay speed and animation speed.
 * Option to limit the characters of image caption.
+* Option to enable lightbox for each images.

 = Note =
 This plugin is require of ACF Flexible Content Pro.
 This plugin doesn't require a coding knowledge.
 You will just need to copy, paste and edit the id of the shortcode.